-Planeta.com’s seventh annual celebration of social web storytelling about Indigenous peoples and tourism around the world — Indigenous Peoples Week takes place August 7-13.
-2017 is the seventh year for Indigenous Peoples Week and Planeta.com’s 17th year of innovative online conferencing.
+Planeta.com’s seventh annual celebration of social web storytelling about Indigenous peoples and tourism around the world — Indigenous Peoples Week took place August 7-13.
+2017, the seventh year for Indigenous Peoples Week and Planeta.com’s 17th year of innovative online conferencing.

 Participation is free.
 Donations are welcome.

 The week focuses attention on August 9, the International Day of the World’s Indigenous Peoples.

 Indigenous Peoples Week takes place everywhere at once, so consider this Planeta.com page the conference hub.